plumier/plumier/docs/refs/Route-Generation-Cheat-Sheet.md

 GET /beast/list?last=<number>&limit=<number>
 ```

+> Route by directory convention will kept intact in absolute route override, due to directory convention usually used for API versioning.

 ## Relative Route Override

 Relative route override will only rename the name of the action and keep using controller name.